-Among major enhancements made by the Algebra University College during the past four years we can distinguish the official re-accreditation and acquisition of domestic and international certificates of educational quality, significant enlargement of college premises and facilities (both were graded as “exceeding standard requirements”) as well as a significantly increased number of full-time teachers and staff.
+Among major enhancements made by the Algebra University during the past four years we can distinguish the official re-accreditation and acquisition of domestic and international certificates of educational quality, significant enlargement of college premises and facilities (both were graded as “exceeding standard requirements”) as well as a significantly increased number of full-time teachers and staff.
 Meanwhile, two new study programmes were introduced and a Career Centre was established in order to assist in connecting students with potential employers and adjusting the study programme with the actual demands required by the employers of IT professionals.

 The curricula for certain courses have also been updated as well as the concept of final exams, which now include an important practical part.
-In addition, the analysis conducted by the expert committee of the Faculty of Electrical Engineering and Computing commended the concern about quality as well as the expediency of student internships taken by students studying at the Algebra University College together with the fact that, based on available data, master students were able to find employment within a satisfactory degree and time frame.
-Even though exams were passed at a slightly lower rate than expected, Algebra University College has been commended by FER for the fact that such rates did not result in the lowering of exam standards.
+In addition, the analysis conducted by the expert committee of the Faculty of Electrical Engineering and Computing commended the concern about quality as well as the expediency of student internships taken by students studying at the Algebra University together with the fact that, based on available data, master students were able to find employment within a satisfactory degree and time frame.
+Even though exams were passed at a slightly lower rate than expected, Algebra University has been commended by FER for the fact that such rates did not result in the lowering of exam standards.